 5. It’s catching on

-Case in point: More than 50% of members who invest with Ellevest are using Impact Portfolios today.
-But also, over the next 30 years, as millennials start inheriting their parents’ and grandparents’ wealth, an estimated $40 trillion (yes, trillion) will be transferred from generation to generation.
+Case in point: Over the next 30 years, as millennials start inheriting their parents’ and grandparents’ wealth, an estimated $40 trillion (yes, trillion) will be transferred from generation to generation.
 Assets in sustainable investment funds tripled between 2012 and 2017, and those numbers skyrocketed even higher with the onset of the pandemic.
 This all suggests that as all this wealth starts changing hands, we’re going to see a lot more investors hesitating before blindly investing in industries like weapons and big oil (y’know, just for example).

 6. Impact investing is for everyone